 What is the difference between the Design Studio and the Design Fellowship?

-Design Studio is a two-part introductory workshop for individuals to design and test equity-centered solutions to DC’s most pressing educational challenges.
+Design Studio is a three-part introductory workshop for individuals to design and test equity-centered solutions to DC’s most pressing educational challenges.
 Design Studio is a good fit for: